rubytogether/kirby/README.md

       ~353,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro
       ~638,000 records/second/cpu in Rust on a 2021 M1 with PGO
+      ~770,000 records/second/cpu in Rust on a 2022 M1 Ultra Studio with PGO
       ~935,500 records/second/cpu in Rust on a 2025 M4 Max MacBook Pro
       ~983,500 records/second/cpu in Rust on a 2025 M4 Max with PGO
     ~1,240,000 records/second/cpu in Rust on a 2024 Ryzen 9 9950X with PGO